uc-cdis/gen3-helm/docs/fence_usersync_job.md

 # S3 user.yaml Setup {#s3-setup}
 Please see [this](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) documentation that details user.yaml formatting.

 You can pull this file from an S3 bucket that is set in the `.Values.usersync.userYamlS3Path` field.
-Then input the iam credentials for a user that has read access to the specified S3 bucket in the `.Values.usersync.secrets.awsAccessKeyId` and `.Values.usersync.secrets.awsSecretAccessKey` fields.
+Then input the iam credentials for a user that has read access to the specified S3 bucket in `.Values.global.aws.awsAccessKeyId`/`.Values.global.aws.awsSecretAccessKey` or `.Values.secrets.awsAccessKeyId`/`.Values.secrets.awsSecretAccessKey` fields.

 As previously mentioned, if the `.Values.usersync.userYamlS3Path` string is set to "none", the user.yaml file from Fence values.yaml will be used.